hugoganet/project-documentation-starter-pack/docs/context.md

 - Use the system prompt in `../prompts/ai_system_prompt.md`.
 - After a session, log it in `./ai_sessions/` and reference this context bundle version.

+- For reconstructing or backfilling documentation in an existing repo, run `../prompts/doc_backfill_existing_project_prompt.md` so the AI (or an AI-assisted human session) can identify missing docs, surface uncertainties, and propose actionable patch snippets.

 ## First-time flow (new projects)

 Run prompts in this order to establish a solid foundation: